brian-kim31/Tissue-Sample-Collection/PYTHONANYWHERE_DEPLOYMENT.md

 ## Step 3: Configure Settings

 1. **Update settings_pa.py:**
-   - Replace `yourusername` with your actual PythonAnywhere username
+   - Your username is already configured as `kim34`
    - Replace `your-secret-key-here` with a secure secret key
    - Update domain in `ALLOWED_HOSTS`